Bankable star: 2006

-Ulmer Scale
+Ulmer scale

 The list was created by veteran entertainment journalist James Ulmer, who developed a 100-point method to quantify a star's value to a film production, in terms of getting a movie financed and the cameras rolling.
-The Ulmer Scale also takes into account an actor's history (box office successes vs. failures), versatility, professional demeanor, and ability and willingness to travel and promote movies.
+The Ulmer scale also takes into account an actor's history (box office successes vs. failures), versatility, professional demeanor, and ability and willingness to travel and promote movies.

 2009

-The Top 10 list as of 2009 (in order of 'bankable' value):
+The Top 10 list as of 2009 (in order of Ulmer scale's star power or bankable value):